-So, we typically set tf initially to 1.0, and as the model converges and becomes more likely to generate an aligned output, the tf is gradually reduced, although reducing it below 0.5 will result in poor convergence and bad models.
+So, we typically set tf_ratio initially to 1.0, and as the model converges and becomes more likely to generate an aligned output, the tf_ratio is gradually reduced, although reducing it below 0.5 will result in poor convergence and bad models.

-The manner in which the tf is reduced with iterations is called teacher-force scheduling.
+The manner in which the tf_ratio is reduced with iterations is called teacher-force scheduling.
 Some pointers regarding teacher force scheduling:

-- Avoid reducing your teach forcing rate below 0.5.
-Based on our observations, it does not work well most of the time. - Reducing your teach forcing rate by small amounts consecutively seems to give better performance than reducing it by a larger amount. - A low teach force rate with a high learning rate can cause your model to diverge suddenly.
+- Reducing your teacher forcing ratio below 0.5 might cause instability in training.
+However, you are welcome to try lower values if they work for you. - Reducing your teacher forcing ratio by small amounts consecutively seems to give better performance than reducing it by a larger amount at once. - A low teacher forcing ratio with a high learning rate can cause your model to diverge suddenly.
 Monitor both parameters if you experience sudden divergence in the middle of training. - Explore different scheduling methods use learning rate schedulers as inspiration and have fun!

-3.3.2 Cross-Entropy Loss with Padding
+4.3.2 Cross-Entropy Loss with Padding